-Preference will be given to those who have not yet received an ADF grant, but your application will still be considered.
+Preference will be given to projects that have not been previously funded by an ADF, but your application will still be considered.

 Can I apply for funding to study a language I did not study during CLS?

 Funding for language study will only be awarded to applicants continuing the study of their CLS language or a CLS language in the same language family (i.e. Indic, Turkic, etc.).